HL7NZ/nhi/input/pagecontent/guidance.md

   2. Local system looks up NHI [Get Patient.](/getPatient.html)
   3. If the user has the correct permissions the Patient Preferences details will be returned in the Patient resource.
   4. Note:
-    * The version number for the Patient record does not change when the Patients Preferences details change (See NHI Profile for more information)
+    * The version number for the patient record does not change when the patient's contact details change (See NHI Profile for more information)
     * To update the Patient Preferences the user will need to access the Patient Preference web services